AdityaM2405/Facial-Detection-System/README.md

 to the relay pin on the board.

 # Requirements
-*Libraries*: OpenCV and PySerial, which can be installed using pip.
-*Software*: VSCode or any code writer or IDE, Arduino IDE.
-*Hardware*: Arduino Uno R3 or similar microcontroller.
+*Libraries*: OpenCV and PySerial, which can be installed using pip.\n *Software*: VSCode or any code writer or IDE, Arduino IDE.\n *Hardware*: Arduino Uno R3 or similar microcontroller.\n

 # Setup
 *Uploading the Arduino Code*: Connect the Arduino Uno R3 microcontroller to your laptop/PC with a USB cable.
-Then, using the Arduino IDE, write and upload the Arduino code to the Arduino board.
-*Hardware Configuration*: Connect an LED to the Arduino board through relay pin 7.
-*Running the Python Program*: With the Arduino board connected to your computer, run the Python program.
+Then, using the Arduino IDE, write and upload the Arduino code to the Arduino board.\n *Hardware Configuration*: Connect an LED to the Arduino board through relay pin 7.\n *Running the Python Program*: With the Arduino board connected to your computer, run the Python program.
 In line 6 of the program, change the port name from 'COM5' to the appropriate port, if necessary.